tonsky/rum/README.md

     (reset! text "Good bye") ;; will cause re-rendering (reset! color "#000")    ;; and another one

-`rum/react` function used in this example works as `deref`, and additionaly adds watch on that reference.
+`rum/react` function used in this example works as `deref`, and additionally adds watch on that reference.

 Finally, `rum/cursored` is a mixin that will track changes in references passed as arguments:

     (rum/defc rum/cursored label [color text]
       [:.label {:style {:color @color}} @text])

 Note that `cursored` mixin creates passive component: it will not track any values, and will only compare arguments when re-created by its parent.
-Addtional `rum/cursored-watch` mixin will add watches on every `IWatchable` in arguments list:
+Additional `rum/cursored-watch` mixin will add watches on every `IWatchable` in arguments list:

     (rum/defc [rum/cursored rum/cursored-watch] body [color text]
       (label color text))